the4thdave/PyCalculator/README.md

 # PyCalculator
-A working calculator with GUI that was created using Python and Tkinter
+A working calculator with GUI that was created using Python and Tkinter.

+Operations include:
++ - * / %